Alexander Towers

 No analysis available

-Several listings explicitly say 'Electricity is sub-metered and charged back' or 'electricity is submetered and billed ... in addition to the maintenance fee,' indicating building electricity is not included in the maintenance fee.
-This is corroborated by MLS checkbox usage and agent remarks across listings.
+Several listings (multiple agent remarks) explicitly state 'electricity is sub-metered and charged back separately to the apartment owner' or 'electricity is submetered and billed with the maintenance fee but is in addition to the maintenance fee.'
+This is consistent across agents and strongly indicates unit electricity is not included in the maintenance fee.

 No analysis available